pnedev/comparePlus/readme.txt

 1.5.6.7

     1. NEW: Show progress bar dialog while comparing (thanks to Pavel N.!)
-            (due to the sophisticated nonlinear diff algorithm a truly estimated "one-pass" progress is not doable, instead the progress bar passes through N times and with different speeds)
+            (due to the sophisticated nonlinear diff algorithm a truly estimated progress seems not doable, thus the progress sometimes gets recalculated (jumps back some steps) and sometimes finishes before reaching 100%)
     2. NEW: "Blank" color gets auto calculated in respect of the current theme (removed from settings)
     3. NEW: Sync zoom levels of both views when comparing
     4. FIX: Not comparing with temp file, when original file is not the last one the document tab bar